top of page

 • What it should feel like: Explosive and forceful, severe sensation of leg fatigue, can barely breathe, able to speak 1 to 2 short words.

-• Benefits: Training in this zone can increase the amount of power produced over short period.
+• Benefits: Training in this zone can increase the amount of power produced over a short period.

 Zone 7